Yacoby/cs-large-practical/doc/README.md

 Building
 --------
-The program requires GNUstep and was built on Ubunut 12.10 and Arch Linux.
+The program requires GNUstep and was built on Ubuntu 12.10 and Arch Linux.

 Ensure you have run GNUstep.sh to setup your environmental variables.
 [See the GNUstep documentation for more details](http://www.gnustep.org/resources/documentation/User/GNUstep/gnustep-howto_4.html)